ArcGISDotNetTeam/DS2014-BuildingDesktopApps/README.md

 1. Creating basic map

-	Creating a Map in ViewModel with layers and binding that to MapView while handling initialization errors
+	Creating a Map in ViewModel with layers and binding that to MapView while handling initialization errors.

 2. Create map from Webmap